weiserlab/ambuj/cs4222_tutorial5.md

 # TUTORIAL 5 for WEEK 8 (Starting 6th March 2023)

-[1] **Question 1:** In the figure below, 3 cricket nodes are placed in a 2D square of 10m by 10m.
-The wall clock time for the radio and audio signals, emitted by the node to be localized, to reach the 3 cricket nodes are shown in the table below.
-You can assume that speed of light is 2x10^8 m/s and speed of sound is 300m/s.
-Also processing time is negligible.
-Your task is to estimate the location of the node to be localized giving the (x,y) coordinates in meters, using the position of cricket 1 as (0,0).
+[1] **Question 1:** {% highlight markdown %} The figure below shows a 2D square of 10m by 10m with three cricket nodes placed at different locations.
+The table below shows the wall clock time for the radio and audio signals from the node to be localized to reach each of the three cricket nodes.
+You can assume that the speed of light is 2x10^8 m/s and the speed of sound is 300m/s.
+You can also ignore the processing time.
+Your task is to estimate the (x,y) coordinates of the node to be localized in meters, using cricket 1 as the origin (0,0). {% endhighlight %}

 ![Question2, Tutorial](ques1.jpg)